What we do, how we do it.

 OSJ (UK) is about responding to need.
 Responding is something we all can do and be a part of.
 It's all part of 'loving God' and 'loving one's neighbour', something we want to encourage, not limit or control like some believe.

-OSJ (UK) is not 'a church' as traditionally understood but an inclusive Christian community (an Order) that looks beyond the limits of denominationalism to a faith that really does bind all Christians as one in Christ.
+OSJ (UK) is not 'a church' as traditionally understood but an inclusive Christian community (an Order) that looks beyond the boundaries and limitations of denominationalism, to a faith that really does bind all Christians as one in and under Christ in both principle and practice.

-OSJ (UK) is simply about serving both God and community, as taught and exemplified in the Epistle of St James.
+OSJ (UK) is simply about serving both God and community, as primarily taught and exemplified in the Epistle of St James, and within the general principles and teachings of the bible.

-In OSJ (UK), every person matters, is valued and has their part to play in the health and welfare of the community.
+In OSJ (UK), every person (whether a person of self declared faith or not) matters, is valued and has their part to play in the health and welfare of the community.

 OSJ (UK) is about recognising and enabling people's ministries rather than disabling them.